-Online NAPLAN tests provide more precise results and are more engaging for students.
-One of the main benefits is tailored (or adaptive) testing, where the test presents questions which may be more or less difficult depending on a student's responses.
+Online NAPLAN tests are designed to provide precise results and are engaging for students.
+The tests are tailored (or adaptive) which means that each test presents questions that may be more or less difficult depending on a student's responses.
+This helps students remain engaged with the assessment.